-Losing a beloved pet is one of the most painful experiences we can expect to endure in our lifetime.
-Pets bring us years of unconditional love, joy and happiness and their loss is almost unbearable.
-The bond that you have created together is unique to every person and every pet.
-Nobody really understands the special connection that you shared and their loss leaves an emptiness behind that cannot be filled.
+Losing a beloved pet is one of the most painful experiences we can face.
+Pets bring years of unconditional love, joy and happiness and their loss is almost unbearable.
+The bond you shared is unique, and their absence leaves an emptiness that cannot be filled.

 Anybody who has ever given their heart to a pet will tell you that losing them is like losing a special friend, family member or even a child.
-There are still stigmas associated with this type of thinking, but they are gradually being eroded as more pet owners share their grief and bring the conversation out into the open.
+While some stigmas remain, they are gradually being eroded as more pet owners share their grief and seek pet loss support and pet grief counselling.

 At Passing Paws we understand that pet loss can be an overwhelming and sometimes lonely experience.
-We share some advice for coping with the passing of a much-loved pet, and for helping you and your family to find understanding, acceptance and eventual healing.
+We offer advice and guidance to help you and your family find understanding, acceptance, and eventual healing through pet loss grief counselling and compassionate pet loss support.

 - Plan one activity for each day – even if it’s just getting dressed and going for a walk.